tsunamiresearch/CanFlood/docs/source/tutorials.rst

 6.1.4.
 View Results
 ===================

 Navigate to the selected working directory.
-You should see 3 files created:
+You should see 4 files created:

+  • *eventypes_run1_tut1a.csv*: derived parameters for each raster;
   • *risk1_tut1a_run1_r_passet*: expected value of inundation per asset;
   • *risk1_tut1a_run1_ttl.csv*: total results, expected value of total inundation per event (and for all events);
   • *tut1a run1 Impacts-ARI plot for 6 events.svg*: a plot of the total results (see below).